gplepage/lsqfit/doc/source/overview.rst

         1.627(34)

       |BufferDict|\s were created specifically to handle |GVar|\s,
-      although they can be useful with other data types as well.
+      although they can be quite useful with other data types as well.
       The values in a pickled |BufferDict| can be individual |GVar|\s or arbitrary :mod:`numpy` arrays of |GVar|\s.
 See
       :ref:`storing-gvars-for-later-use` for more information.